 If you think of prominent watch brands that have made marks in the watch history, you’ll probably hear Hamilton.
-The company invented the first digital wristwatch and first battery-operated one, so you could say they have been around for a very long time.
+The company invented the first digital wristwatch and first battery-operated watches, so you could say they have been around for ages.

-First to be featured on our list is the Khaki King II.
-You’ll feel like a king (or queen) while wearing this timepiece with its luxurious look and outstanding features.
+First to be featured on our list of Hamilton watches is the Hamilton Khaki II.
+You’ll feel like a king (or queen) while wearing this watch with its luxurious look and outstanding features.

-Its stainless steel case and bracelet with black dial will justify its elegance.
-Located in the black dial are its luminous hands and hour markers that are sure to give you an easy reading.
+Its steel case and bracelet with black dial will justify its elegance.
+Located in the dial are its luminous hands and hour markers that are sure to give you an easy reading.

-The Khaki King II is more than just an elegant timepiece with its highly durable scratch-resistant sapphire crystal and water resistant to 50 meters.
+This Hamilton watch is more than just an elegant watch with its highly durable scratch-resistant sapphire crystal and water resistant to 50 meters.

-Powered by a Hamilton Calibre H-40 that makes use of 25 jewels into the design, Khaki King’s rotor now has an H-shaped cut-out in the center.
+Powered by a Hamilton Calibre H-40 that makes use of 25 jewels into the design, Hamilton Khaki King’s rotor now has an H-shaped cut-out in the center.
 This makes its movement look more modern and chic.
 I think this is what makes a Khaki King II very lovable.
-It’s the timepiece’s design that will surely bring a nice touch to your personal collection.
+It’s the Hamilton Khaki's design that will surely bring a nice touch to your personal collection.

-Designed for the outdoorsy and adventurous type of person, the H70455733 has a very rugged and robust look.
+Designed for the outdoorsy and adventurous type of person, the H70455733 Hamilton watch has a very rugged and robust look.

 Moreover, the H70455733 can proudly withstand the waters as it’s suitable for swimming and snorkeling with its water resistance to 100 meters.

-The H70455733 doesn’t give its users a hard time reading the date and time with its luminous hands and Arabic numeral hour markers on a contrasting black dial.
+The H70455733 doesn’t give its users hard-to-read date and time display with its luminous hands and Arabic numeral hour markers on a contrasting black dial.
 Minute markers can also be found outside, on the watch’s rim and a date display is also showcased at the 3 o’clock mark.
 To make things more accurate, the H70455733 runs on a Swiss self-winding automatic movement.

-Included in this Hamilton timepiece evaluation is the Hamilton H69419933.
+Included in this Hamilton watch evaluation is the Hamilton Khaki H69439931.
 This silver-toned watch features a round dial with 12 and 24-hour display paired with luminous hands.

-Its stainless steel case is combined with an anti-reflective sapphire window which makes it highly scratch resistant.
+Its steel case is combined with an anti-reflective sapphire window which makes it highly scratch resistant.

-Completed with tonal topstitching on its band and buckle closure, the H69419933 is safe to take on your light outdoor activities.
+Completed with green NATO band and buckle closure, the H69439931 is safe to take on your light outdoor activities.
 It’s resistant only to 50 meters, so the watch is limited only to recreational swimming.

-The H69419933 runs on a hand-wound mechanical movement which is powered by winding the mainspring within the movement which is usually done using the crown.
+The Hamilton H69439931 runs on a hand-wound mechanical movement which is powered by winding the mainspring within the movement which is usually done using the crown.
 This means an absence of a rotor, therefore making the watch relatively thinner.
-Knowing this fact, the watch is perfect to wear on special occasions and events because of its attractive and timely design.
+Knowing this fact, it is perfect to wear on special occasions and events because of its attractive and timely design.

-In line with the Khaki Field watches, the H70555533 is also a stunner with its combination of chic design and heavy-duty functions.
+In line with the Khaki Field watches, like the Khaki Aviation, the H70555533 is also a stunner with its combination of chic design and heavy-duty functions.

 Conquering mountains and living the outdoor life will be a breeze with this watch.
 Specifically engineered to withstand the tough life in the field, the H70555533 has a scratch-resistant sapphire crystal window, a steel crown, and a leather band.

-Its luminous hands and Arabic hour markers on a black dial gives you easy timekeeping.
+Its luminous hands and Arabic hour markers on a dark dial gives you easy timekeeping.
 It also has a date window at the 3 o’clock mark, just like any Khaki Field watch.

 Last but certainly not the least on our list is the Hamilton H32715551 Jazzmaster Viewmatic.
-At first glance, this watch will give you a very classy vibe with its stainless steel case and brown leather strap.
+At first glance, this is one of the Hamilton watches that will give you a very classy vibe with its stainless steel case and brown leather strap.

 Its appearance screams elegance with its sapphire crystal screw-in caseback, with silver-toned dial and indices plus luminous silver hands inside.

 Just like the previous watches, it also has a date window at the 3 o’clock position.
-Don’t be fooled by its classic appearance as it is tough with its features.
+Don’t be fooled by Jazzmaster's classic appearance as it is tough with its features.

 The H32715551 is water-resistant to 100 meters and also runs on a Swiss automatic movement.
 Boasting its caliber 2824-2, the H32715551 can have a power reserve up to 40 hours.